Justice40-MEDS/.github/profile/README.md

 - Document the racial, ethnic, and socioeconomic characteristics of disadvantaged communities in the U.S. experiencing disproportionately high exposure to climate and environmental burdens.

+## Repositories:
+- data-exploration: Current repository that is used to document our exploration of the data within the geospatial tool.
+It houses our statistical and additive analyses that are layers on the web application.
+- data-analysis: Repository that will eventually hold the cleaned notebooks and documentation from the data-exploration.
+- j40-cejst-tool: Repository that holds the Climate and Economic Justice Screening Tool, the components within the tool, and the pipeline to create the map tiles.

 ## Data